Famagusta: From independence to the Turkish invasion

-From independence in 1960 to the Turkish invasion of Cyprus of 1974, Famagusta developed toward the south west of Varosha as a tourist centre.
-In the late 1960s Famagusta became a well-known entertainment and tourist centre.
+From independence in 1960 to the Turkish invasion of Cyprus of 1974, Famagusta developed toward the south west of Varosha as a well-known entertainment and tourist centre.
 The contribution of Famagusta to the country's economic activity by 1974 far exceeded its proportional dimensions within the country.
 Whilst its population was only about 7% of the total of the country, Famagusta by 1974 accounted for over 10% of the total industrial employment and production of Cyprus, concentrating mainly on light industry compatible with its activity as a tourist resort and turning out high-quality products ranging from food, beverages and tobacco to clothing, footwear, plastics, light machinery and transport equipment.
 It contributed 19.3% of the business units and employed 21.3% of the total number of persons engaged in commerce on the island.
 It acted as the main tourist destination of Cyprus, hosting 31.5% of the hotels and 45% of Cyprus' total bed capacity.
 Varosha acted as the main touristic and business quarters.

 In this period, the urbanisation of Famagusta slowed down and the development of the rural areas accelerated.
 Therefore, economic growth was shared between the city of Famagusta and the district, which had a balanced agricultural economy, with citrus, potatoes, tobacco and wheat as main products.
 Famagusta maintained good communications with this hinterland.
 The city's port remained the island's main seaport and in 1961, it was expanded to double its capacity in order to accommodate the growing volume of exports and imports.
 The port handled 42.7% of Cypriot exports, 48.6% of imports and 49% of passenger traffic.

 There has not been an official census since 1960 but the population of the town in 1974 was estimated to be around 39,000 not counting about 12,000–15,000 persons commuting daily from the surrounding villages and suburbs to work in Famagusta.
 The number of people staying in the city would swell to about 90,000–100,000 during the peak summer tourist period, with the influx of tourists from numerous European countries, mainly Britain, France, Germany and the Scandinavian countries.
 The majority of the city population were Greek Cypriots (26,500), with 8,500 Turkish Cypriots and 4,000 people from other ethnic groups.